 - 1/2 teaspoon salt (optional or to taste)

 - Generous grating black pepper

-- Mix the chia seeds and warm water in a small bowl and set aside.
+- Mix the chia seeds or ground flax and warm water in a small bowl and set aside.
 Chop the onion finely.
 Place the mushrooms into the food processor and pulse until they are finely minced.
 Mince the garlic.